 That all depends on you.
 Menopause is a natural part of life, not a disease or a health crisis.
-However, menopause may occur when many other changes are happening in your.
+However, menopause may occur when many other changes are happening in your life.
 For instance, your children may be marrying or leaving home, your parents may be ill or dying, or you may be wondering what you’ll do when you retire from work.
 That’s why it is probably more helpful to think of how your daily activities and lifestyle will affect menopause.
 For instance, making sure that you exercise and eat right can make a real difference in how you feel and can even help prevent some of the long-term effects that are linked to estrogen deficiency (like heart disease or osteoporosis).

 Physical changes do occur with menopause and with aging.
 But the changes that happen during this period can be minimized by healthy living and a sense of purpose in life.

 8. Even though my eating habits have not changed, I’ve gained weight recently.
 Is that linked to menopause?